Frequently asked questions

 What if I have no committee or board experience?

-Generally, all new committee/board members are welcomed and inducted by a committee officer, so you will know what to expect before attending your first meeting.
+Generally, all new committee and board members are welcomed and inducted by a committee officer, so you will know what to expect before attending your first meeting.

 How do I join a committee or a board?